logo

 What I Don’t Like

-This product is a decent product for people looking for growth and safety; still, there are some features that I believe could add more value for the annuitant.
+This product is decent for people looking for growth and safety; still, there are some features that could add more value for the annuitant.
+Some of the features that I don’t like about the policy are:

 1. Although the annuity offers good strategies on the S&P 500 Index, I don’t like the other indexes that the company offers for the interest crediting strategy.
 The other indexes that the company offers either have a volatility control mechanism that limits the index's overall return, or simply don’t have a good earning potential.